1) It is haraam for women to be with non-mahrams or to be seen by them.

 No. The Quran and Sunnah mention have only a FEW LEGAL PARTS, while the rest is related to spirituality and stories.
 90% of the laws made and passed in western countries are not against Islamic law.

 In my province, all autistic children are by law required to have people trained in such fields to watch over their development.
-In the next province over, all pet owners must register their pet with local vet clinics and are required to bring their pets at least once a year for a regular check up.
+In the next province over, all pet owners must register their pet with local vet clinics and are required to bring in their pets at least once a year for a regular check up.
 Does Islam specifically mention this?
+No.

 5) Sex segregation is fardh (mandatory) in Islam